 Staff members at Gladstone Park Secondary College have a legal and moral responsibility to respond to incidents involving the abuse of children with whom they have contact.
-They are to use professional judgement of available information and must report to Child Protection, Department of Health and Human Services all allegations or disclosures of physical abuse, sexual abuse, emotional abuse and neglect.
+They are to use professional judgement of available information and must report to Child Protection all allegations or disclosures of physical abuse, sexual abuse, emotional abuse and neglect.
 They must also report to Child Protection when a belief is formed that a child has been harmed or is at risk of being harmed.